NanasArsenal/NanasArsenal/README.md

 - 👋 Hi, I’m Nana Kweku Otoo
 - 👀 I’m a Software Engineer.
+- 😎 Fun fact about me: I'd choose Typescript and JavaScript over any language any day
 - 📫 How to reach me nanakwekudev@gmail.com

 <!---